teaching-on-testbeds/mm1-methods/fabric-custom/simulation.md

 ```
 :::

 ::: {.cell .markdown}

+The plot above shows the mean queue length for each value of λ, and the standard deviation across different random seeds are also plotted as vertical bars.
+(If the standard deviation is very small - indicating that the experiment results are all very close to the mean - these vertical bars are practically not visible.)

-This time, our simulation results are much closer to the predictions of the analytical model - and, we do not see any *systematic* difference in the results.
+This time, our simulation results are much closer to the predictions of the analytical model.

 :::